cw-ec/reports_creation/README.md

     }

-**An important note for file paths: please ensure that the \\ syntax is maintained as \ will result in an error and cause the script to fail**
+**An important note for file paths: please ensure that the \\ syntax is maintained as \ will result in an error and cause the tool to fail**

 The above file can be found in workflows folder at the root of this repository and is meant to serve as a reference when creating other workflows.
-It can be altered as needed.

-The above script would create reports of every type for each of the three FED's listed in the array (47001, 48001, and 24001) Only the report types being generated need an array unneeded report types can be removed from the workflow.
+The above JSON would create reports of every type for each of the three FED's listed in the array (47001, 48001, and 24001).
+Only the report types being generated need an array unneeded report types can be removed from the workflow.

 ### Zip Outputs